Rose Mary is an Air Force veteran and an Occupational Therapist. She enjoys live entertainment and has been to scores of concerts and shows.

 4. Jeff Buckley

 The singer-songwriter Jeff Buckley was born on November 17, 1966.
 He was the son of songwriter Tim Buckley.
 His version of "Hallelujah" rose to the number one spot on the iTunes Downloads list after being performed by Jason Castro on American Idol in early 2008.
-Jeff Buckley’s performance has been touted as the definitive and predominate version.
+Jeff Buckley’s performance has been touted as the definitive and predominant version.
 He drowned on May 29, 1997.

 How Did Jeff Buckley Die?